 Tailoring Treats to Your Pet's Size

-Smaller breeds like Yorkies thrive with 1-2 thin slices daily, while Beagles can handle 3-4 pieces.
-Medium-sized pups such as Border Collies do well with ½ tablespoon of grated carrots.
-Larger companions like German Shepherds may enjoy a handful of sticks, and giant breeds like Great Danes can safely consume up to ¼ cup.
+Small breeds such as Yorkies do well on 1-2 thin slices per day, whereas Beagles can work with 3-4 pieces.
+Medium sized pups like Border Collies are good with 1/2 tablespoon of grated carrots.
+Bigger dogs such as German Shepherds might have a few sticks and giant breeds such as Great Danes can safely have up to 1/4 cup.

-A 2023 study in the Journal of Veterinary Nutrition found that oversized chunks caused 18% of digestive blockages in pets under 20 pounds.
-Always cut pieces smaller than your pet’s kibble to prevent choking.
-Introduce new snacks gradually—start with one bite-sized portion every other day.
+A 2023 article published in the Journal of Veterinary Nutrition revealed that over-sized pieces were the cause of 18 percent of digestive-blockage cases in pets weighing less than 20 pounds.
+Never cut pieces to be larger than what your pet is fed in kibble form to avoid choking.
+New snacks should be introduced slowly-one bite-sized portion every other day.

 Potential Risks and Choking Hazards with Carrot Treats